karlseguin/http.zig/readme.md

 // use res.raw for the full raw response
 ```

-# Zig Compatibility
-0.12-dev is constantly changing, but the goal is to keep this library compatible with the latest development release.
-Since 0.12-dev does not support async, threads are currently used.
-Since this library is itself a WIP, the entire thing is considered good enough for playing/testing, and should be stable when 0.12 itself becomes more stable.

 # HTTP Compliance
 This implementation may never be fully HTTP/1.1 compliant, as it is built with the assumption that it will sit behind a reverse proxy that is tolerant of non-compliant upstreams (e.g. nginx).
 (One example I know of is that the server doesn't include the mandatory Date header in the response.)